 Edamame is a low-calorie option that is high in protein.
 Like other beans, it has manganese and folate.
 Molybdenum, a nutrient that works to break down other nutrients for energy.

 Lentils are another good example.
 Along with protein, carbs, and fiber, they also have manganese, zinc, and iron.
 These help control your blood sugar levels.
-They are also a good source of l-arginine, which helps improve circulation.
+In addition, they are a good source of l-arginine, which helps improve circulation.

 Nuts are another great source of protein, carbs, and fiber.
 Walnuts, almonds, and cashews are great examples.
-They tend to be high calorie for their size.
+However, they tend to be high calorie for their size.
 Some nuts contain omega-3 and omega-6 fatty acids.
 These and antioxidants help reduce inflammation and boost energy.

 Berries can be a sweet treat but won’t cause as much of a sugar crash (like refined sugar products will).
 Many also contain antioxidants and helpful nutrients that you can’t get from soda.

 Goji Berries are known to help fight fatigue.
-They have antioxidants, vitamins, minerals, and are rich in fiber.
+In addition, they have antioxidants, vitamins, minerals, and are rich in fiber.

 Seeds like chia seeds, flaxseed, and pumpkin seed are great sources of protein and fiber, which provides a sustained energy release.
 Many contain omega-3s, which help fight inflammation and are important in cell function.
 They have been known to help fight fatigue.